Dates and Time

 What is an Authentic Communication Group?

-This group is a powerful way to work directly on interpersonal issues as they arise, live, in the moment.
+This group is a powerful way to work directly on interpersonal issues as they arise in the moment.
 In a learning laboratory, group members interact freely with one another in the here and now.
 Instead of talking about what happened last week, or dreaming about the future, you get to talk about what is happening right now.
-Instead of talking about your partner, your boss or your child, you get to talk about what’s happening right here in the group.
+Rather than talking about your partner, your boss or your child, you get to talk about what’s alive in the group.
 Keeping it real, you describe how you feel toward each other, what reactions you have, and what happens when you receive feedback from each other.

-Instead of talking about “there and then” we talk about the “here and now”.
+Rather than talking about “there and then” we talk about the “here and now”.
 Mining our shared experience in the moment offers us rich opportunities for self discovery.
-The process helps us build awareness of group dynamics and share vulnerably about issues of power and culture.
+The process helps us build awareness of group dynamics and share vulnerably about issues of power, identity and culture.

 One of the most powerful ways to connect, grow and heal is to learn to speak for your parts as they arise in the moment.
 Expressing what comes up supports self-awareness, connection and healing.